rmjarvis/TreeCorr/docs/shear.rst

     g = g_1 + i g_2 = |g| e^{2 i \phi}

-These values are used in all "G" correlation function classes: `GGCorrelation`, `NGCorrelation`, `KGCorrelation`, and `GGGCorrelation`.
+These values are used in all "G" correlation function classes, including `GGCorrelation`, `NGCorrelation`, `KGCorrelation`, and `GGGCorrelation`.

 Spin-2 fields have the property that when the coordinate system rotates by an angle